 Harvold Berry Farm, Carnation

 This smaller farm in Carnation has u-pick strawberries and raspberries.
-New this year: 5 lb minimum for berries and 1 lb minimum for green beans due to consumption of berries and produce in the field.
 Call or check the Facebook or website for updates.
-Strawberry u-pick will be open mid-June.
+Strawberry u-pick is open mid-June.

 Remlinger Farms, Carnation

-Remlinger Farms is a wonderful family outing with so much to do whether its picking raspberries, interacting with various animals or enjoying their weekend live concerts at the brewery!
+Remlinger Farms is a wonderful family outing with so much to do, whether its picking raspberries, interacting with various animals or enjoying their weekend live concerts at the brewery!
 Call or check Facebook for updates.
-Strawberry u-pick season runs June to July.
+Strawberry u-pick season is open June to July.
+Raspberries open early July to mid-August.

 View this post on Instagram